Razeeman/Android-Popular-Libraries-Cheatsheet/misc.md

 }
 ```

-Create and display a component in your Activity
+Create and display a component in your Activity. **LithoView** is an Android ViewGroup that can render components; it is the bridge between Litho components and Android Views.

 ```java
 @Override